 MB/second, with a total performance of 75 MB/second.
 Even though the individual performance

 of each instance has decreased in this example, the overall performance has

 Experimenting in this way, using the techniques listed in Speeding Up Data Transfer, will help you optimize your data transfer performance.

 Why AWS Snowball Has Such High Hardware Specifications for Workstations

 As outlined in Workstation Specifications, Snowball has stringent hardware specifications for the workstations that are used to transfer data to and from a Snowball.
 These hardware specifications are mainly based on security requirements for the service.
 When data is transferred to a Snowball, a file is loaded into the workstation's memory.
-While in memory, that file is fully encrypted by either Snowball client or the S3 SDK Adapter for Snowball.
+While in memory, that file is fully encrypted by either Snowball client or the Amazon S3 Adapter for Snowball.
 Once the file has been encrypted, chunks of the encrypted file are sent to the Snowball.
 At no point is any data stored to disk.
 All data is kept in memory, and only encrypted data is sent to the Snowball.
 This loading into memory, encrypting, chunking, and sending to the Snowball is both CPU- and memory-intensive.